 MegaHydrate – Are You Dehydrated?

 Dehydration is one of the most frequent causes of hospitalization for people over 65.
+With age, many confuse thirst with hunger causing overeating and thus more dehydration.
 Those that are highest risk of dehydration are: outside workers exposed to high heat; seniors, people with chronic illness; athletes; infants and young children and people who live in high altitudes.

 Know the Signs of Dehydration